Viceroyalty of New Granada: Guajira rebellion

-The Spanish had never subjugated the Wayuu.
-The two groups were in a more or less permanent state of war.
+The Spanish had never subjugated the Wayuu, but the two groups were more or less in a permanent state of war.
 There had been rebellions in 1701 (when they destroyed a Capuchin mission), 1727 (when more than 2,000 Wayuus attacked the Spanish), 1741, 1757, 1761 and 1768.
 In 1718, Governor Soto de Herrera called them "barbarians, horse thieves, worthy of death, without God, without law, and without a king."
 Of all the Indians in the territory of Colombia, the Wayuu were unique in having learned the use of firearms and horses.

 In 1769 the Spanish took 22 Wayuus captive, in order to put them to work building the fortifications of Cartagena.
 The reaction of the Wayuus was unexpected.
 On 2 May 1769, at El Rincón, near Riohacha, they set their village afire, burning the church and two Spaniards who had taken refuge in it.
 They also captured the priest.
 The Spanish immediately dispatched an expedition from El Rincón to capture the Wayuus.
 At the head of this force was José Antonio de Sierra, a mestizo who had also headed the party that had taken the 22 Guajiro captives.
 The Guajiros recognized him and forced his party to take refuge in the house of the curate, which they then set afire.
 Sierra and eight of his men were killed.